Observational predictions of some inflationary models: Introduction

-The accurate recreation of the angular power spectrum can judge how well an inflationary theoretical model works to describe our early Universe, in this work this recreation is made using the \texttt{CAMB} code \cite{camb_notes}.
+The accurate recreation of the angular power spectrum can judge how well an inflationary theoretical model works to describe our early Universe, in this work this recreation is made using the \texttt{CAMB} code \cite{Lewis:1999bs,Howlett:2012mh}.
 The recent report by the Planck mission favors the models with a low amount of tensor perturbations i.e., small values of tensor--to--scalar ratio\cite{aghanim:2020}.
 For this reason, the Starobinsky inflationary model \cite{starobinsky:1980} has become an important candidate, however a slight variation of the Starobinsky inflationary model that depends on a parameter $p$ close to the unity improved our results \cite{rojas:2022,meza:2021,renzi:2020}.
 Recently, Di Valentino and Mersini--Houghton \cite{divalentino:2017} have studied the CMB angular power spectra for the modified Starobinsky potential in the context of the quantum landscape multiverse using a modified \texttt{CAMB} code.

-We also analyze the chaotic inflationary model with a step, which has been caused of interest in recent years \cite{hernandez:2023,cadavid:2017,cadavid:2015,adams:2001}.
+We also analyze the chaotic inflationary model with a step, which has been caused of interest in recent years \cite{thomas:2023,hernandez:2023,mishra:2020,cadavid:2015,adams:2001}.
 Adams and Cresswell \cite{adams:2001}, influenced by the existence of potentials that lead to scale dependent spectra, studied the consequences of introducing a step in the quadratic potential of the chaotic inflationary model, $V(\phi) = \frac{1}{2} m^2\phi^2$.
 Adding ``features'' to the potential can produce scale dependence in the primordial perturbation spectra \cite{adams:2001}.

 Using the \texttt{CAMB} code we study for each model the three regions of the CMB angular power spectrum: a) the Sachs--Wolfe plateau region ($\ell < 90$) which correspond to large angular scales ($\theta > 2^\circ$), b) the acoustic peak region ($90 < \ell < 900$), and c) the silk damping region ($\ell > 900$).
 It is important to note that Macorra \textit{et al.} have used the \texttt{CAMB} code with full \texttt{COSMO--MC} (\texttt{MCMC}) calculation to give a solution to one of the most recent conflicts in Modern Cosmology: the Hubble tension \cite{macorra:2022}.
-Also, Purkayastha \textit{et al.} have estimatse CMB E mode signal over large angular scales \cite{purkayastha:2022}.
+Also, Purkayastha et al. have estimate CMB E mode signal over large angular scales \cite{purkayastha:2022}.
+Additionally, we have used the \texttt{Cobaya} code \cite{torrado:2021} in order to perform a Bayesian analysis of our three best inflationary models.